 4. Create a Schedule and Stick to It

 Consistency is crucial when it comes to potty training a Pug, or any puppy for that matter.
-When your puppy is young and just learning you should take them outside or to the designated area often.
-You can add a little time in between bathroom breaks as your puppy ages.
+When your puppy is young and just learning, you should take them outside or to the designated area frequently.
+This includes right after waking up from a nap, 10–20 minutes after eating, and following a play session.
+As your puppy grows older and gains better control, you can gradually increase the time between bathroom breaks.

 Age | Time Between Potty Breaks |